solaranamnesis/Karl-Wilhelm-von-Gumbel/Iowa-Steinmeteoriten/full-text-english.md

 That the stone incorporates water requires no further evidence, as the not so rare rust stains — hyrdated iron oxide — reveal.

 Various types of gas have already been accounted for by Wriht* in this meteorite from Iowa.
+The provisional experiments of Wriht yielded a gas content of which almost half was made of carbon dioxide and carbon monoxide (CO2 = 35; CO = 14), with the remaining being comprised primarily of hydrogen.

 ...